Demonkush/hex/README.md

 * -OPTIONAL- Setup MYSQL ( The gamemode has mysql support, refer to init.lua )
 * **NOTE: With MYSQL disabled, stats will not save.**
+* **NOTE: Content not included in GitHub, download the addons from the workshop and extract the data from the .gma.**

 # Main Features